 8. Horticultural Lighting Group HLG 550 – Best for Grow Tents

 When you need to do some serious growing, turn to the HLG 550.
-The Horticulture Lighting Group has defined top of the line for LED grow lights.
+The Horticulture Lighting Group has defined the top of the line for LED grow lights.
 At its maximum coverage of 20 sq ft, it shines down a PPFD of 1,265 µmol./m2/s.
-Also, it only draws at maximum 515 watts.
+Also, it only draws a maximum of 515 watts.

 It utilizes four independent “quantum boards”, equipped with a total of 1,152 Top Bin Samsung LM561C S6 LED’s.
 It emits a 3000k full spectrum that is packed with the essential wavelengths needs for optimal growth.